YangChen32768/ZeroEC/README.md

 # ZeroEC
 **ZeroEC** is a training-free and explainable error correction system powered by large language models (LLMs).
-This repository contains the source code for the paper "ZeroEC: A Zero-Training Error Correction System via Large Language Models".
+This repository contains the source code for the paper "ZeroEC: A Zero-Training Error Correction System with Large Language Models".
 ## Getting Started

 ### Installation